killnothanks/gitskill/readme.txt

-GIT is a version control system git  is free software
+GIT is a distributed version control system git is free software